-At this point, there’s no need to say that Facility Management includes all kinds of services for building management, from interior design to the maintenance of water pumps.
-But because these are (obviously) very different tasks, we can split FM into soft vs hard Facility Management services.
-This categorisation helps facility managers set priorities, manage budgets, and merge all of their obligations.
+At this point, there is no need to say that Facility Management includes all kinds of services for building management, from interior design to the maintenance of water pumps.
+But because these are (obviously) very different tasks, we can split FM into soft vs hard Facilities Management.
+But what is the meaning of “hard FM”?
+And what’s a “soft FM service?”

 What is Hard Facility Management?

 Hard facility management services (also known as “hard FM” or “hard services”) include all of the services that concern the physical part of the building.
 Due to their nature, hard FM services are essential to ensure the infrastructure isn’t compromised.
 Plus, they are almost always required by law because of health, hygiene and safety concerns.

 In other words, if a particular service can be interrupted, then it probably falls into the hard facility management category.
 Here are some examples of hard FM services:

 - mechanical equipment

 - lifts and cargo lift